ARTEFACTS OF RESISTANCE / KING’S x SHS

 Artefacts of Resistance: Creating Archives of Transnational Protest Movements

-This open-access media archive gathers audio interviews and other materials obtained through fieldwork at protest sites across India; data are translated, transcribed and tagged before being uploaded.
+Another response is the open-access media archive designed by Mukul Patel, which gathers audio interviews and other materials obtained through fieldwork at protest sites across India; data are translated, transcribed and tagged before being uploaded.
 It is intended be a secure database for resistance movements, a research tool to articulate new relationships within the data (by accommodating rich, searchable metadata), and serve as a repository of narratives.
-Through its use of open protocols, the archive offers protestors a secure alternative to proprietary social media platforms.
+Through its use of open protocols, the archive offers protestors a secure alternative to proprietary social media platforms. [see video documentation below]

 in collaboration with Ufaque Paiker, Ashoka University; Mukul Patel, emergence.is; Raktim Ray, UCL.